SamirTalwar/monospacedmonologues.com/content/posts/2016-01-15--surround-yourself-with-good-examples.md

 > It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
 >
-> <cite>[Edgar W. Dijkstra, 18th June 1975][How do we tell truths that might hurt?]</cite>
+> <cite>[Edgar W. Dijkstra, 18th June 1975][how do we tell truths that might hurt?]</cite>

 <!--more-->

 We could replace "BASIC" with the flavour of the month.
 A little while ago, it was PHP.
 For a while, it was Rails.
 I think last week it was Node.js.
 Next week it'll probably be Go.
-Regardless of the programming language or framework we're vilifying, there's an important lesson here: most people who were exposed to BASIC in the 1970s were learning from [what Dijkstra considered to be the worst programming practices of the day][A Case against the GO TO Statement].
+Regardless of the programming language or framework we're vilifying, there's an important lesson here: most people who were exposed to BASIC in the 1970s were learning from [what Dijkstra considered to be the worst programming practices of the day][a case against the go to statement].
 How could they possibly be rescued?

 I think Dijkstra was being facetious.
 Of course you can unlearn; it's just much harder than learning the right way (whatever that is) to begin with.
 However, if you only have bad examples, you will write bad code.
 And I don't know about you, but I spent a lot of my time looking at code I consider pretty bad.